shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

 Sellers who want to work with video inventory generally face three key challenges when attempting to succeed in this fast-evolving area of Internet advertising: monetization, latency, and cross-device adserving.
-Xandr sell-side video products are built with these challenges in mind.
+Microsoft Advertising sell-side video products are built with these challenges in mind.
 Our goal is to offer a seamless video product that maximizes revenue, speed, and cross-device capabilities for a range of client types.